TRUSTEE COMPANIES ACT 2017

-Application for registration is made to the Minister of Finance through the Registrar of International and Foreign Companies with the prescribed fee.
-If its head office or registered office is outside Samoa, it must designate a principal office in Samoa and two authorised agents who are subject, in their personal capacity to the jurisdiction of Samoa.
+Application for the relevant type of licence is made to the Regulator (“the Regulator”) who is also the Chief Executive Officer of SIFA with the prescribed fee and relevant forms.
+If its head office or registered office is outside Samoa, it must designate a principal office in Samoa and two (2) authorised agents who are subject, in their personal capacity to the jurisdiction of Samoa.

 A trustee company may not issue bearer shares or share warrants to bearer.
-Nor can it issue or legally or beneficially transfer any of its shares or securities without the prior written approval of the Minister.
+Nor can it issue, or legally, or beneficially transfer any of its shares or securities without the prior written approval of the Regulator.

-A trustee company’s licence may be cancelled if it has contravened or failed to comply with any condition of registration; is in breach of any provisions of the Act; has contravened any other law which imposes duties or obligations upon it or it has committed a criminal offence anywhere, and the Minister considers that it is undesirable that it should continue to be registered.
+A trustee company’s licence may be cancelled if it has contravened or failed to comply with any condition of licensing; is in breach of any provisions of the Act; has contravened any other law which imposes duties or obligations upon it or it has committed a criminal offence anywhere, and the Regulator considers that it is undesirable that it should continue to be licensed.
 The company has a right to appeal to the Court against a decision to cancel its licence.

 The Act further outlines the powers of a trustee company to act as an executor or as an administrator of a deceased person’s estate, as a sole or joint trustee or agent of a trust.
 It also sets out the rights of an executor or trustee to delegate to a trustee company such of their powers as they may lawfully delegate and the rights of the trustee company to delegate its functions to a director or the secretary of the company.

-A wholly owned subsidiary, with the written approval of the Minister of Finance and for the purposes of the trustee company’s business may be nominated to act as trustee or nominee in the provision of services under the International Companies Act and such subsidiary company shall not be required to be registered as a trustee company provided it remains wholly controlled and owned by the trustee company.
+A wholly owned subsidiary, with the written approval of the Regulator and for the purpose of the trustee company’s business may be nominated to act as trustee or nominee in the provision of services under the International Companies Act 1988, the Trusts Act 2014, the Foundations Act 2016 and any other Act prescribed by regulations.
+Such subsidiary company shall not be required to be licensed as a trustee company provided it remains wholly controlled and owned by the trustee company.

 All monies paid to a trustee company under a trust must be held separate from its own monies and in trust for the purpose for which it was paid.